jrosen48/utk-homepage/content/post/2021-03-13-what-administrators-and-educators-should-consider-considering-when-posting-from-institutional-facebook-accounts/index.md

 - We estimated that there are between 15.2 and 20.3 million photos of students shared by schools and districts
 - We estimated that there are between approximately 150,000 and 1.15 million photos of students shared in ways that make it easy to identify them (by connecting their name with their face in the photo)
-- These are strictly public posts; anyone (even without a Facebook account) can access them; these photos on schools' and districts' pages may represent the largest unstructured but accessible collection of identifiable images of students/minors/children in the United States
+- These are strictly public posts; anyone (even without a Facebook account) can access them, and these photos on schools' and districts' pages may represent the largest unstructured but accessible collection of identifiable images of students/minors/children in the United States; if accessed with information about the location/name of the school and district and the time stamp, this data could pose a serious threat to (many) individual's privacy

 Yikes is the response.